wuzhongyi1105/caddy-sample/README.md

 Point your browser to `http://127.0.0.1:2015`.

+ENV DOMAIN=your.domain
+ENV PORT_80=80
+ENV PORT_443=443
+ENV EMAIL=you@your.addr
+ENV USER=username
+ENV PASSWORD=pass
+ENV USE_SAMPLE=true
+ENV USE_SIMPLE=false

+EMAIL
+Your email for tls cert, Optional.

+USER
+Username for HTTPS proxy.

+PASSWORD
+Password for HTTPS proxy.

+USE_SAMPLE
+Generate a random website.

+USE_SIMPLE
+Enable proxy behind website.

 > Be aware!
 If you don't bind mount the location certificates are saved to, you may hit Let's Encrypt rate [limits](https://letsencrypt.org/docs/rate-limits/) rending further certificate generation or renewal disallowed (for a fixed period)!
 See "Saving Certificates" below!

 ### Saving Certificates